 Reverse Split Disadvantages

-If your stock is listed on an exchange, a reverse split could herald a potential delisting.
+If your stock is listed on an exchange, a reverse split could herald a potential delisting as a consequence of its fallen price.
 If the stock remains below the exchange’s minimum price, the company’s stock is delisted and relegated to the over-the-counter market or the pink sheets.
 The reverse split may boost the stock’s price for a while, but if sales have stalled or the company posts consecutive losses, the stock price will continue falling.
 Left unchecked, the stock will eventually be delisted off the exchange.